HumanCellAtlas/dcp-community/charters/MetadataSchema/charter.md

 These metadata schema aim to capture more than the minimum requirements for representing the samples and experiments conducted in the context of the Human Cell Atlas project but they do not aim to be truly comprehensive and capture every single variable that could be recorded about these samples and experiments.
 We are aiming for a middle ground that provides data consumers with rich enough information that they can use the data to answer biological questions but to not overburden the data contributors with an expectation to record every detail of every process they run in order to generate this data.

+## Definitions

+*Data contributor* - any user who uploads data into the DCP

+*Data consumer* - any user who accesses or downloads data from the DCP

+*Data wrangler* - an individual who works on behalf of the Human Cell Atlas (HCA) consortium to provide assistance to data contributors uploading data into the DCP.
+From a Metadata Schema perspective, data wranglers can themselves be considered as a specialised type of data contributor

+*Bundle* - the grouping of data and metadata in the Data Storage Service

 ## Objectives

 1. Ensuring that HCA data are findable and the schemas are computationally queryable